cognisant/Docs.DevelopmentProcess/README.md

 #### Tracking Progress

-During the sprint, the team's progress on the tasks generated during the sprint kick-off are tracked using Post-it notes on a [large physical whiteboard](#sprint-board).
+During the sprint, the team's progress on the tasks generated during the sprint kick-off is tracked using Post-it notes on a [large physical whiteboard](#sprint-board).
 This gives the entire team visibility of sprint progress at all times.

 ![The Cognisant development team sprint board (captured mid-sprint)](/images/sprint-board.jpeg "The sprint board (captured mid-sprint)")